business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Step 4: Notify your insurance company.

 Your insurance carrier will handle some lawsuits, so call your provider.
 For example, if someone’s laptop is broken at your place of business and they sue, you can turn this case over to your insurance carrier.
-The carrier will provide a legal defense for you, and will settle the claim or pay any judgment found.
+The carrier will provide a legal defense for you and settle the claim or pay any judgment found.
 That’s why you have insurance.

 It’s in your best interest to call your insurance carrier and see what’s covered and what isn’t.
 Many business owners would be surprised to find out that their insurance covers many common litigation issues.
 When your carrier covers a lawsuit, you don’t need to retain legal counsel; the insurance carrier will do this for you.